0Nom4D/T6_Mods_Workshop/DOC.md

 # GSC Scripting References

-***Note: Please not that function having 'x' can have multiple syntax.
+***Note: Please note that function having 'x' can have multiple syntax.
 Ask the workshop creator for any questions.***

 ## Visual content functions